-There are numerous ways stress can be dealt with; stress can be pushed away or you could face it head on and deal with it at its core.
+There are numerous ways stress can be dealt with; you can push stress away and cover it up, or you could face it head on and deal with it at its core.
 These 11 stress management techniques will help you face your stress proactively and stop it before it starts to take over your life.

 Why Stress Happens

-Stress has many different causes, but it is a completely natural reaction to something in our life (whether real or perceived) that causes a chemical reaction in our bodies.
+Stress has many different causes, from certain people, to situations, to even the holiday season, but it is a completely natural reaction to something in our life (whether real or perceived) that causes a chemical reaction in our bodies.
 Stress can be triggered by something physical in your body (like an injury), your surroundings and even stress can be induced from stressors that are internal (like worry or anxious thoughts).

 Cortisol is the stress hormone responsible for the stress response in our bodies.
 Cortisol is helpful during short-lived stressors, but prolonged cortisol can do a lot of damage.

-Not only does stress have a negative impact on your overall health and well-being, stress hormones can literally make you sick.
-Stress is one of the leading causes of heart disease, hypertension, ulcers, migraines and chronic pain issues.
+Not only does stress have a negative impact on your overall health and well-being, but stress hormones can also literally make you sick.
+Stress is one of the leading causes of heart disease, hypertension, ulcers, migraines, and chronic pain issues.